-Here, we conduct a data-based review of carbon cycling from a stand to global level, and by biome and stand age, using the largest global compilation of forest carbon data, which is available in our open source Global Carbon Forest database (ForC; Fig. 2).
+Here, we conduct a data-based review of carbon cycling from a stand to global level, and by biome and stand age, using the most extensive global compilation of forest carbon data available in our open source Global Carbon Forest database (ForC; Fig. 2).
 Our goal is to provide a comprehensive synthesis on broad trends in forest C cycling that can serve as a foundation for improved understanding of global forest C cycling and highlight where key sources of uncertainty still reside.